-About one-fifth (18.7 percent in 2007) of North Dakota high school students and one-quarter (25.4 percent in 2005) of U.S. high school students indicated they had used, were offered, sold, or given an illegal drug on school property during the past year.
-For both North Dakota and the U.S., prevalence has declined steadily over time to their lowest levels in the most recent years.
-North Dakota boys were substantially more likely than girls to have engaged in this drug-related behavior on school property (YRBS, 2008).
+About one-fifth of North Dakota high school students (19.5 percent in 2009) and U.S. high school students (22.3 percent in 2007) indicated they had used, were offered, sold, or given an illegal drug on school property during the past year.
+For both North Dakota and the U.S., prevalence has declined steadily over time to their lowest levels in 2007.
+North Dakota boys were substantially more likely than girls to have engaged in this drug-related behavior on school property in 2009 (YRBS, 2009).